-In accordance with Government Auditing Standards, we have also issued our report dated October 5, 2018 on our consideration of Los Angeles Youth Network's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 28, 2019 on our consideration of Los Angeles Youth Network's (doing business as "Youth Emerging Stronger") internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Los Angeles Youth Network's over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Los Angeles Youth Network (doing business as "Youth Emerging Stronger") internal control over financial reporting and compliance.